 The Greyhound, with its possible running speed of eighty kilometers per hour, is considered the fastest dog in the world and is one of the fastest land animals ever.
 Originally bred for hunting, he stands, like hardly any other breed as a synonym for the greyhound.
 At the same time, the Greyhound is also a loyal family dog that likes to lie on the sofa with his "pack" and tolerate lots of cuddles.
 However, this does not mean that he can be kept out of breed.
 Get ready for walks with impressive sprints.

 The "Hound" in the name, he carries not without reason.
-Hound" is the name given to all hunting dogs that act alone.
+All hunting dogs that act alone are called "Hound".
 Originally, the Greyhound was bred to hunt small game.
-This primal instinct is so strongly anchored in his genes that it can hardly be trained away from him.
+This basic instinct is so strongly anchored in his genes that it is almost impossible to train him out of it.
 Instead, the energy should be used and sports should be done with him.
 On the bike run gladly, but caution on open field.
 If he sees a hare, the two-wheeler could become very, very fast.
 Racing clubs are also a good way to satisfy his instinct.
 In coursing, the Greyhound is allowed to exercise his agility and speed.
 While in pure sighthound racing, a lure is dragged in front of him in regular paths, lure dragging in coursing is more like the typical prey behavior of the hare.
 As wild as he is in the open field, he is cozy at home.
 Many claim never to have heard him bark.

 His favorite place is with his mistress or master on the sofa.
 And if this is not allowed, then on his favorite place but please very close.
 A hard hand is out of place.
 Another feature of this fascinating quadruped is the absence of the typical dog smell, which is due to the absence of subcutaneous fat.